monodot/knowledge-base/_articles/loki.md

 - Loki exposes an HTTP API for pushing, querying and tailing log data.
 - Loki stores logs as strings exactly how they were created, and indexes them using _labels_.
 - Loki is usually combined with _agents_ such as Promtail, which turn log lines into _streams_ and push them to the Loki HTTP API.
-- You can combine Loki with Prometheus _Alertmanager_ to send send notifications when things happen.
+- You can combine Loki with Prometheus _Alertmanager_ to send notifications when things happen.

 ### Terminology

 - Logs are grouped into **streams**, which are indexed with **labels**.
 - A **log stream** is a combination of a **log source + a unique set of labels**.
   - A set of log entries with the same labels applied, and grouped together.
-- **Tenant** is a user in Loki.
+- A **tenant** is a user in Loki.
   - Loki runs in multi-tenant mode by default.
 This means that requests and data from tenant A are isolated from tenant B. [^3]
   - To disable multi-tenancy, set `auth_enabled: false` in the config file.
-  -

 ### Use cases